JACTheCreator/alexa_web_api_for_games_dart/CONTRIBUTING.md

 ## Coding style

-The source code in this project follows the Google style—or Flutter style for Dart—for the languages they use, and use auto-formatters:
+The source code in this project follows the Google style—or Flutter style for Dart for the languages they use, and use auto-formatters:

 - [Dart style guide](https://dart.dev/guides/language/effective-dart/style)
 - [Dart](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo) formatted
   with `dart format

-## Style guides

-Flutter plugins follow Google style—or Flutter style for Dart—for the languages they use, and use auto-formatters: